Concordium/concordium.github.io/source/smart-contracts/tutorials/first-contract.rst

 In Rust an init function can be specified as a regular function, annotated with the procedural macro from ``concordium_std`` called ``#[init(..)]``.
-The macro saves you from some details of setting up the function as an external function and supplies a nicer interface for accessing information and logging events.
+The macro saves you the details of setting up an external function and supplies a nicer interface for accessing information and logging events.

-You are required to set the ``contract`` attribute of the macro, which is going to be the name of the exposed init function and therefore visible on the chain with "init\_" as prefix.
+You are required to set the ``contract`` attribute of the macro, which is going to be the name of the exposed init function and therefore visible on the chain with ``init_`` as prefix.

-Unsurprisingly, we choose to call our contract "counter".
+Unsurprisingly, we choose to call our contract ``counter``.

-The function only takes one argument ``ctx``, which is an object with a number of getter functions for accessing information about the current context, such as who invoke this function, the argument supplied and the current state of the chain.
+The function takes a single ``ctx`` argument, which is an object with a number of getter functions for accessing information about the current context, such as who invoked this function, the argument supplied and the current state of the chain.

 The return type of our function is ``InitResult<State>``, which is an alias for